-Whether it’s a $400 pair of Common Projects or a $50 pair of Chuck Taylors, all sneakers have one thing in common: They get dirty.
-And there’s no miracle product to prevent that, according to Eduard Shimunov of Cobbler Express in the Financial District.
-“Unless you put a bag over them, there’s nothing really out there.
-Dirt is dirt.
+Whether they’re a prized pair of Yeezys or the beaten-up New Balances you wear to run errands, all sneakers get dirty.
+And there’s no miracle product to prevent that, according to Eduard Shimunov of Financial District shoe-repair store Cobbler Express — “unless you put a bag over them,” he says.
+“Dirt is dirt.
 If you walk on the street, you’re going to get it onto your shoes.”

 For more serious damage like discoloration, take your sneakers to a pro, who can mix a custom dye to disguise it.
 For daily-wear scuffs, dirt, and stains, there are a myriad of effective cleaning products for all types of kicks.
 (And if you want to avoid stains in the future, take the extra step of waterproofing your sneakers after cleaning them.)